juanantonio284/notes_on_writing/MIPT_Tech_Writ/MIPT_Tech_Writ--Week_3.md

 This module covers:

-* how to use visuals to communicate a large amount of information quickly and efficiently
+* Usage of visuals to communicate a large amount of information quickly and efficiently
-* general guidelines for using graphical tools that you can use to design visuals with the output process of the report in mind
+* General guidelines for using graphical tools within the process of writing a report
-* how to define a term using various techniques of extended definitions
+* Defining a term using various techniques of extended definitions
-* guidelines for effective planning of technical report writing
+* Guidelines for effective planning of technical report writing

 Learning Objectives: